dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T858: Regulation ensures corporations prioritize public welfare.
+### T858: Corporations need regulation to act in public interest.

 |Support|
 |---|